-3.1.1.
+- 3.1.1.
 Requirements for inclusion in an application as set out in section 1.4 apply for applicants who have Council tenancies.
 So too the requirements for inclusion in a Priority Group.
 However, applications for a transfer of accommodation from existing Council tenants are treated separately from applications for accommodation by others within Priority Groups.
 That is because the transfer will result in the accommodation vacated becoming available to allocation.
 As a result the anticipated projected distribution of accommodation may be higher for applicants within Priority Groups who are also Council tenants.
 As a result the following requirements for inclusion within the Priority Groups as a Tenant Transfer apply (H.C.
-23rd March 1999 Housing Demand, and Access to Rented Accommodation and Home Ownership, Appendix A2.1).
+23rd March 1999 Housing Demand, and Access to Rented Accommodation and Home Ownership, Appendix A2.1). - 3.1.2.
+For tenants needing to move in Renewal areas there is some flexibility to the criteria in 3.3 and 3.4 below, for example some older family members (over 60) may be considered part of the household where they did not cause overcrowding when they moved in.
+See sections 7.7, 7.9 and 7.12 of the Policy for Tenants in Housing Renewal Areas (August 2019).